 Many jurisdictions have switched to reporting their crime data to the FBI’s newer National Incident-Based Reporting System (NIBRS), which is expected to be completed in 2021, and while some make crime data available to the public, they do not report to FBI.
 According to the FBI, 43 percent of law enforcement agencies are reporting through NIBRS.

-The number of property crimes in the United States from January to June of 2018 based on the preliminary UCR data also dropped 7.2 percent when compared with data for the same time period in 2017, according to the UCR report.
+The number of property crimes in the United States in 2018 based on the UCR data also dropped 6.3 percent, according to the UCR report.
 Property crimes tracked include burglary, larceny-theft and motor vehicle theft.